-- basis for the VHA determination of the amount of imputed welfare income.
-Such notice shall also state that if the family does not agree with the VHA determination, the family may request an informal hearing on the determination under the VHA hearing procedure. - (e) VHA relation with welfare agency. - (1) The VHA must ask welfare agencies to inform the VHA of any specified welfare benefits reduction for a family member, the reason for such reduction, the term of any such reduction, and any subsequent welfare agency determination affecting the amount or term of a specified welfare benefits reduction.
-If the welfare agency determines a specified welfare benefits reduction for a family member, and gives the VHA written notice of such reduction, the family's annual incomes shall include the imputed welfare income because of the specified welfare benefits reduction. - (2) The VHA is responsible for determining the amount of imputed welfare income that is included in the family's annual income as a result of a specified welfare benefits reduction as determined by the welfare agency, and specified in the notice by the welfare agency to the VHA.
-However, the VHA is not responsible for determining whether a reduction of welfare benefits by the welfare agency was correctly determined by the welfare agency in accordance with welfare program requirements and procedures, nor for providing the opportunity for review or hearing on such welfare agency determinations. - (3) Such welfare agency determinations are the responsibility of the welfare agency, and the family may seek appeal of such determinations through the welfare agency's normal due process procedures.
-The VHA shall be entitled to rely on the welfare agency notice to the VHA of the welfare agency's determination of a specified welfare benefits reduction.
+(e) PHAVHA relation with welfare agency.

+(1) The PHAVHA must ask welfare agencies to inform the PHAVHA of any specified welfare benefits reduction for a family member, the reason for such reduction, the term of any such reduction, and any subsequent welfare agency determination affecting the amount or term of a specified welfare benefits reduction.
+If the welfare agency determines a specified welfare benefits reduction for a family member, and gives the PHAVHA written notice of such reduction, the family's annual incomes shall include the imputed welfare benefits reduction.

+(2) The PHAVHA is responsible for determining the amount of imputed welfare income that is included in the family's annual income as a result of a specified welfare benefits reduction as determined by the welfare agency, and specified in the notice by the welfare agency to the PHAVHA.
+However, the PHAVHA is not responsible for determining whether a reduction of welfare benefits by the welfare agency was correctly determined by the welfare agency in accordance with welfare program requirements and procedures, nor for providing the opportunity for review or hearing on such welfare agency determinations.

+(3) Such welfare agency determinations are the responsibility of the welfare agency, and the family may seek appeal of such determinations through the welfare agency's normal due process procedures.
+The PHAVHA shall be entitled to rely on the welfare agency notice to the PHAVHA of the welfare agency's determination of a specified welfare benefits reduction.